1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 The 1968 Gibson ES-335: A Collector's Deep Dive

-The details that define a 1968 — from headstock inlay transitions to potentiometer date codes — are the same details serious buyers use to authenticate a purchase.
-What follows is a granular breakdown of everything that defines this particular year.
-If you're trying to date your own instrument, our guide to reading Gibson serial numbers is a useful companion to this page.
-According to Gibson's production records for 1948–1979, 1968 was one of the higher-volume years for the ES-335, which means examples do surface regularly — but originality varies widely.
+The details that define a 1968, from headstock inlay transitions to potentiometer date codes, are the same details serious buyers use to authenticate a purchase.
+The breakdown below covers them all.
+If you're trying to date your own instrument, our guide to reading Gibson serial numbers is the companion piece to this one.
+Gibson's production records for 1948–1979 show 1968 as one of the higher-volume years for the ES-335.
+Examples surface regularly.
+Originality varies widely.

 The 1968 Color Palette